blockchain-it-hr/zokrates-js-node/README.md

 # DEPRECATED
+This repository is deprecated and very unstable.
 Please use native version of ZoKrates for Desktop.

 # zokrates-js-node
 [ZoKrates](https://github.com/Zokrates/ZoKrates) JavaScript bindings for node platform.